 This post, Populating the World of Ralph Breaks the Internet, is part of an expenses paid trip with Disney.
-You can see all of the posts about this event right here.

 We were able to sit down and chat with Cory Loftis (Production Designer), Dave Komorowski (Head of Characters and Technical Animation), Renato dos Anjos (Head of Animation), and Moe El-Ali (Crowds’ Supervisor) from the upcoming movie “Ralph Breaks the Internet.”
 This chat was probably my favorite of the entire trip, and was fascinating to me.